gennachiaro/phd_proposal/manuscript.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/56849646/72564434-5238ba80-3875-11ea-92ce-a7e11f834ea9.png" width="90%"></p>

 <p align="center">Figure 1: A map of the field location.
-The four fiamme types identified in Chiaro et al. (in prep) are listed with their corresponding vitrophyre locations.
+The four fiamme types identified in Chiaro et al. (in prep) are listed with their corresponding vitrophyre locations.</p>

 <p align="center">Table 1: Samples collected in Fall 2017 and Spring 2019.
 Sample locations are shown in Fig. 1.
-The number of bulk tuff samples and fiamme are listed.
+The number of bulk tuff samples and fiamme are listed.</p>

 **Samples:**|**Location:**|**Type:**|**Bulk Tuff:**|**Fiamme:**
 :-----:|:-----:|:-----:|:-----:|:-----: